Guba, BitTorrent deals deepen Silicon Valley-Hollywood relationship

 But we don’t really know who the long-term participants are in this story.
 Now, with so many players in the video-sharing technology area, it is the distribution deals that will decide which among them will actually get the bride.

-San Francisco’s Guba, fresh from announcing a deal to offer video from Warner Bros., announces it has signed an agreement with Sony to immediately provide 100 movies, such as “Memoirs of a Geisha” and “Spider-Man 2,” for rental and download purchases.
-We don’t know how much money Guba will make, but the move is significant, nonetheless.
+San Francisco's Guba, fresh from announcing a deal to offer video from Warner Bros., announces it has signed an agreement with Sony to immediately provide 100 movies, such as ``Memoirs of a Geisha'' and ``Spider-Man 2,'' for rental and download purchases.
+We don't know how much money Guba will make, but the move is significant, nonetheless.
 Here is the story by our colleague John Boudreau in the Merc.

 File-sharing company BitTorrent, of San Francisco, meanwhile, has signed licensing agreements with at least four independent film companies.
 BitTorrent also has a deal to distribute Warner Bros. video, though nothing will be available until sometime in the fall, according to BitTorrent president Ashwin Navin.